yangshun/tech-interview-handbook/preparing/README.md

 This [interviews repository](https://github.com/kdn251/interviews) by Kevin Naughton Jr. served as a quick refresher for me.

+The Medium publication [basecs](https://medium.com/basecs) by [Vaidehi Joshi](https://medium.com/@vaidehijoshi) is also a great and light-hearted resource to recap on the various data structures and algorithms.

 ### Mastery through Practice

 Next, gain familiarity and mastery of the algorithms and data structures in your chosen programming language: